Azure/clds/devdoc/clds_hash_table_requirements.md

 **SRS_CLDS_HASH_TABLE_01_022: [** If any error is encountered while inserting the key/value pair, `clds_hash_table_insert` shall fail and return a non-zero value. **]**

+If the number of items in the list reaches the number of buckets, the number of buckets shall be doubled.

+When the number of buckets is doubled a new array of buckets shall be allocated and added to the list of array of buckets.

+All new inserts shall be done to this new array of buckets.

 ### clds_hash_table_delete

 ```c